simonjoom/react-native-project/README.md

 Just made some stuff around like create the navigation-drawer and debug things .

-You can look on https://github.com/Weakky/prisma-ecommerce to have a fully code working... good to have a referance but
+You can look on https://github.com/Weakky/prisma-ecommerce to have a fully code working... good to have a reference but

 I really think it's better to start back from scratch and to do something from white paper to well understand and create all things properly.